WesBunton/MyCertificates/README.md

 Note that none of this information is stored within the application.
 Once a user goes back to the main screen, all of the certificate information is forgotten.
 In fact, to display the information again, the user will need to again perform the explicit allowing of access to the certificate.

-### Note about lockscreen:
+### Note about lock screen:
-Because the Android platform has security in mind when implementing the KeyChain security certificate store, the platform does require that users have a lockscreen enabled to successfully store an X509 user certificate.
-You can store CA certificates for doing things like HTTPS/TLS connections without a lockscreen.
+Because the Android platform has security in mind when implementing the KeyChain security certificate store, the platform does require that users have a lock screen enabled to successfully store an X509 user certificate.
+You can store CA certificates for doing things like HTTPS/TLS connections without a lock screen.

 When the application is launched for the first time, there is a tip shown reminding users that they system might prompt them to enable a lock screen during app use to protect their user certificates.